 Do you love plants but don’t have a green thumb?
 Do you like the idea of live plants but don’t have the time to devote to plant care?
 Perhaps you’re a plant connoisseur looking for an interesting species to explore?
-If you answered yes to any of these questions, then Tillandsia (commonly known as an air plant) is for you!
+If you answered yes to any of these questions, then our guide to Tillandsia care (also known as air plant care) is for you!

 Tillandsia is a genus of over 500 species in the Bromeliad family, native to Central and South America, Mexico and Southern regions of the United States.
 Unlike typical plants, air plants do not require soil and traditional watering to flourish.
 Moisture and nutrients (from dust and other microscopic decaying matter) are filtered from the air by the plant, providing it with all necessities needed for it to survive and thrive.

 In addition to offering all the benefits of traditional soil-potted houseplants—including enhancing air quality inside the home by filtering out carbon dioxide and other toxins, air plants are extremely versatile and have limitless display options.